-Learn how to prepare, submit, and discus research protcol for RB and REC
+Learn how to prepare, submit, and discuss the protcol of clinical studies for I RB and REC

 Our course will be consisted from no more than 5-6 students.
 It is highly recommended to actively participate in the debate and discussion.